 Tyler Kleinle is known as the Antenna Man on YouTube, where he features antenna reviews, reception tips and news about free over-the-air TV.
 He has tested and reviewed over 50 antenna models and provides antenna recommendation services for people across the country.
+The Free TV Project has partnered with Kleinle to provide in-depth reviews of top-rated antennas.
 Below is his review of the Channel Master FLATenna.

 Antenna Man’s Review Of The Channel Master FLATenna

 The Channel Master FLATenna is a relatively inexpensive indoor antenna that doesn’t claim to be anything it’s not.
 The design is very comparable to most other flat antennas on the market.
 The antenna has a reversible finish, one side is black and the other side is white to match any decor.

 Unlike most flat antennas, it actually comes with a thick RG6 cable.
 The thick cable will prevent interference or signal loss compared to the hair-thin cables on most antennas.
 The cable is removable, which is great if you end up needing to connect a longer cable to reach the best spot for reception.

 Channel Master offers both a 35-mile version without an amplifier and a 50-mile version with an amplifier.
 I found that the amplifier made reception worse in my situation so if you order the amplified version make sure to try the antenna both with and without the amplifier.

 So how well does this antenna work?
 I tested it out in the same location as a bunch of other indoor antennas to see how it performs.
 Watch my full review in the video below: